 If you are planning to register your pet as an emotional support animal, it’s time you should familiarize yourself with the registration process and your legal rights.
 Also, the most important thing to know is that there is no official registry – you need to obtain an ESA letter issued by a certified therapist.

-An ESA letter is a certified therapist recommendation stating that your mental health condition requires support of an emotional support animal.
+An Emotional support animal letter is a certified therapist recommendation stating that your mental health condition requires support of an emotional support animal.
 A mental health professional must issue the letter.
 Meaning a recommendation letter written by your family doctor might not work in most cases.

 How to register your pet as an emotional support animal?